kiranbhusalusha-bit/study-buddies/docs/ethics.md

 - Take reasonable steps to discourage harmful behaviour

 ## 3. Inclusivity and Accessibility

-The application should be inclusive and usable by students from diverse backgrounds.
+The application should be accessible and beneficial by students from a variety of backgrounds.

-Considerations:
+Matters to considerate about:
-- Avoid discrimination of any kind
+- Avoid any form of discrimination
-- Use clear and simple language
+- Make use of simple and polite language.
-- Design features that are accessible to all users
+- Create features that are usable by everyone.

 ## 4. Responsibility as Developers

-As student developers, there is a responsibility to act professionally and ethically throughout the project.
+Throughout the project, it is our duty as student developers to conduct ourselves in a professional and moral manner.

 Considerations:
 - Follow the agreed Code of Conduct